 Don’t spend all you income.

-When your money matures, you can use it to start a side business or invest in the various opportunities in Nigeria.
+When your money matures, you can use it to start a side business, invest or whatever reason you saved it for.